angulardart/site-angulardart/src/faq.md

 are pointing to a brighter future for web developers.
 You can read a [more complete response][typescript] on our blog.

-#### Q. I have a large application written in GWT.
+#### Q. I have a large app written in GWT.
 How do I port it to Dart?

 Java and Dart are syntactically similar, so this might be easier than you think.